top of page

 -

-Abstract: I present a reading of EE 5.12/NE 6.12 according to which Aristotle argues for an executive account of φρόνησις (practical wisdom) to show why it is useful to possess this virtue.
-On this account, the practically wise person's actions are expressive of his knowledge of the fine, a knowledge that only the practically wise person has.
-This is why he must not only be a good deliberator, but also cunning (δεινότης), able to execute his actions well.
-An important consequence of this reading is that the debate about whether Aristotle holds a Humean account of practical reason presupposes assumptions about the scope of rationality that Aristotle rejects.
+In EE 5.12/NE 6.12 Aristotle shows that φρόνησις (practical wisdom) is not just deliberative but executive, and this explains why it is useful to possess this virtue.
+The practically wise person's actions are expressive of a knowledge of the fine only he possesses.
+This is why he must cunning (δεινότης), the ability to execute his actions successfully.
+A corollary of this reading is that the debate about whether Aristotle holds a Humean account of practical reason is based on assumptions about the scope of rationality that Aristotle rejects.

 Other Publications